seemoo-lab/opendrop/README.md

 OpenDrop is licensed under the **GNU General Public License v3.0**.
 We use a modified version of the [`python-zeroconf`](https://pypi.org/project/zeroconf/) package (essentially adding rudimentary IPv6 and AWDL support) which is licensed under the **GNU Lesser General Public License v2.1**.
-Both licenses are found in the `COPYING` file.
+Both licenses are found in the `LICENSE` file.